dgaida/robot_mcp/docs/examples.md

 # Robot MCP - Examples

-Common use cases and example workflows for robot control.
+Common use cases and example workflows for robot control with natural language.

 ## Table of Contents